Nintendo Switch Left Joy-Con Shell Replacement

 56. Step image

-57. Using the spudger, gently pry the rumble pack out of its housing.
+57. Using a spudger, gently pry the rumble module out of its housing.

-58. Remove the rumble pack and the motherboard.
+58. Remove the rumble module and the motherboard.

 59. Step image Step image Step image